Frequently asked questions

 What tests diagnose and confirm a brain tumour?

-The goal standard test that provides the most information to make a diagnosis is a specific protocol of MRI scan.
+The gold standard test that provides the most information to make a diagnosis is a specific protocol of MRI scan.
 To understand the specific characteristics of the brain tumour, it is necessary to test the abnormal brain tissue.
 A pathologist will test the tissue under a microscope.

 Will I need more treatment after having brain surgery?

 There may be further treatment requirements after surgery.
 This can include chemotherapy or radiotherapy or a combination of both.
 The results of the pathology tests will inform the next course of action.
 We will discuss further treatment with you and will organise the involvement of an oncology specialist if needed.